-Liu Jia joined the Conservatory as a full-time Instructor and Piano Accompaniment Faculty from the Academic year of 2007, working closely with the Violin, Viola, Flute, Bassoon, Clarinet and French Horn studios.
+Liu Jia joined the Conservatory as a full-time Instructor and Piano Accompaniment Faculty in 2007, working closely with the Violin, Viola, Flute, Bassoon, Clarinet and French Horn studios.
 She has worked with many world-renowned musicians and visiting professors in the master-classes, including James Galway, Barry Tuckwell, Kim Walker, Pierre Amoyal, Renaud Capuçon, Midori Koto, Cho-Liang Lin, David Takeno, Vilmos Szabadi and Imai Nobuko.

-In 2015, Liu Jia was engaged as an official accompanist to work with the participants in the very first Singapore International Violin Competition hosted by the Conservatory.
-Liu Jia has also worked as an accompanist with the Nanyang Academy of Fine Arts, the Singapore Lyric Opera, the Singapore Press Holdings Chinese Choir, Lasalle-SIA Collage of the Arts and others.
+In 2015, Liu Jia was engaged as an official accompanist to work with the participants in the very first Singapore International Violin Competition hosted by the Yong Siew Toh Conservatory.
+Liu Jia has also worked as an accompanist with the Nanyang Academy of Fine Arts, the Singapore Lyric Opera, the Singapore Press Holdings Chinese Choir, Lasalle-SIA College of the Arts and others.
 She also performs regularly on a freelance basis with the SSO in concerts and recordings.